scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 Accessing the raw memory
 ------------------------

-In certain cases, it can be useful to access the device memory directly without the layer of interpretation in the server that converts the data into a coherent value.
+In certain scenarios, it may be advantageous to directly access the device memory, bypassing the server's interpretive layer that transforms the data into a meaningful value.
-Such case could be
+Such scenarios could include:

 - Dumping a data buffer
 - Uploading a firmware